A woman comforting a younger version of herself

 Today, I am living my life to the fullest.
 I am remarried, and my two kids are all grown up now, and I couldn’t be more blessed.

 My life, however, was not always this bright.
-Upon being diagnosed with hepatitis C, I lost my mom nine months later to the very disease that is also destroying my liver.
+Nine months after being diagnosed with hepatitis C, I lost my mom to the very disease that is also destroying my liver.

 Get treated and get cured

-That my friends are a far greater number of odds I was given on the harsh treatment I underwent shortly after my mother's death, which was only a 50/50 shot.
+Those, my friends, are a far greater number of odds than I was given during the harsh treatment I underwent shortly after my mother's death.
+The odds then were only a 50/50 shot.

-The likely hood of you passing away from hepatitis C nowadays is so much less.
+The likelihood of passing away from hepatitis C nowadays is so much less.
 The newer regimes are nothing compared to the older ones.
-Meaning the side effects are so much less, and the cure rate time frame is only 8-12 weeks.
+The side effects are so much less hard and the cure rate time frame is only 8 to 12 weeks.
 Can I get a big amen here?

 Living for today

-You can still pass this virus on to family members through your blood.
-Because hepatitis C is a blood-to-blood contracted disease.
+Before getting cured, people can still pass this virus on to others through blood since hepatitis C is a blood-to-blood contracted disease.
 Say you have a cut that bleeds and drips on a countertop.
-Along comes a family member with an open cut and makes contact with the blood; you could potentially infect them.
+Along comes a family member with an open cut who makes contact with the blood through that break in the skin.
+You could potentially infect that person.
+The best way to prevent this is to immediately clean the blood up with a bleach product whenever an incident involving your blood occurs.

-The best advice I can give you today, knowing what I do, is this: don’t fret about tomorrow, and know that hepatitis C does have a cure.
-Do not return to habits that potentially got you infected if that is how you did, as you can get hepatitis C again.
+The best advice I can give you today, knowing what I do, is this: Don’t fret about tomorrow, and know that hepatitis C does have a cure.
+Do not return to any habits or expose yourself to risk factors that potentially led to the infection as you can get hepatitis C again.
 Educate yourself about hepatitis C.

 Early detection is key here.
-The earlier you are diagnosed, the earlier the treatment and the greater your liver cannot be so damaged.
+The earlier you are diagnosed and the earlier you get treatment, the less the potentional for liver damage.

 Learn and live for today, knowing you have the most advanced treatments available to cure your hepatitis C.